DanElHaddidy/SpringProject/README.md

 * **Service Layer:** This layer is responsibel for business logic.
 Mainly checking for duplicity in DB.
 To prevent having two customers with same name/email.
 And to ensure customer is above the age of 18.

-* **Model layer:** This layer is using PostgreSQL (object-relational database system) for its DB that is running in Docker container.
+* **Model layer:** This layer is using PostgreSQL for its DB that is running in Docker container.
 All CRUD operations are done with the help of JPA premade methods + few custome made ones.

 ## Testing: